-Graduate student awards are administered by the College of Graduate Studies.
+Graduate student awards are administered by the College of Graduate Studies and the Faculty of Health and Social Development.
 The vast majority of these awards are only available for students in thesis-based graduate programs.
-However, there are two awards that are available for MSW students only:
+However, there are three awards that are available for MSW students only: